OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_Textures.md

 Ok it's time to drop our solid color quad and replace it by something potentially more exiting : textures.

 Textures are basically a chunk of GPU memory usually containing image data.
 As we learned earlier, data transfer between CPU memory and GPU memory is really expansive performance-wise.
-That's why, as the VBO, textures are typically uploaded once to the GPU and read directly from the fragment shader every frame.
+That's why, like the VBO, textures are typically uploaded once to the GPU and read directly from the fragment shader every frame.
 Textures are often the resources using most of the space in the GPU memory, so high resolution images must be used with parsimony.

 Here is a diagram showing how texture memory is accessed from the shaders :

 <img src="./assets/webGLTextureDiagram.jpg" alt="Textures on the GPU">

 For legacy reason better left unexplained, instead of using direclty the current texture, shaders use an intermediate index called Texture Unit, representing a texture slot.
-So using a texture in a shader is done it 2 steps :
+So, using a texture in a shader is done in 2 steps :
 * Associate a texture to a Texture Unit
 * Tell the shader which Texture Unit it will use